-Each April, the President convenes an Election Committee.
+At the second quarter Board meeting, the President convenes an Election Committee.
 This Committee consists of the Board members whose terms are not expiring.
 It is the Election Committee's responsibility to actively seek candidates for nomination to the Board.
 The Election Committee will present their recommendations of nomination to the Board and to the member jurisdictions voting at the annual meeting.
 Candidates for membership on the Board may also be nominated from the floor at the annual meeting.